LoveShooter/API-files/README.md

-RESTful API for work with files
+TEST RESTful API for work with files and Folders Python, os module, shutil, Flask
-Flask, os module